explaingit

 USE CASE 1

-Populate a test database with hundreds of realistic customer records without writing them manually.
+Populate a test database with thousands of realistic-looking sample records in seconds.

 USE CASE 2